HanzoSC/VKAvatars_Xception/README.md

 # VKAvatars_Xception
-Analysis of VK avatars with XceptionModel
+Analysis of VK avatars with Xception